Correlation Between Wah Nobel and Security Investment

 Pair Corralation between Wah Nobel and Security Investment

-Assuming the 90 days trading horizon Wah Nobel Chemicals is expected to generate 0.45 times more return on investment than Security Investment.
-However, Wah Nobel Chemicals is 2.23 times less risky than Security Investment.
-It trades about -0.15 of its potential returns per unit of risk.
-Security Investment Bank is currently generating about -0.13 per unit of risk.
-If you would invest 25,212 in Wah Nobel Chemicals on December 5, 2024 and sell it today you would lose (2,970) from holding Wah Nobel Chemicals or give up 11.78% of portfolio value over 90 days.
+Assuming the 90 days trading horizon Wah Nobel Chemicals is expected to under-perform the Security Investment.
+But the stock apears to be less risky and, when comparing its historical volatility, Wah Nobel Chemicals is 2.67 times less risky than Security Investment.
+The stock trades about -0.23 of its potential returns per unit of risk.
+The Security Investment Bank is currently generating about 0.06 of returns per unit of risk over similar time horizon.
+If you would invest 899.00 in Security Investment Bank on December 30, 2024 and sell it today you would earn a total of 116.00 from holding Security Investment Bank or generate 12.9% return on investment over 90 days.

 Wah Nobel Chemicals vs. Security Investment Bank